Return to the search form Return to your search results

 University College Cork seal

 This semester or academic year program offers students the opportunity to enroll in a wide range of courses in a variety of disciplines at the University College Cork (UCC), one of the oldest universities in Ireland.
 Students are fully integrated academically and socially with their Irish peers, living in student housing and attending regular classes at UCC.
-Students are contacted shortly after acceptance with details about their housing options.

 Academic Program